 (modified leaves at the base of several flowers) that last for several months.
 The true flowers, or florets, have three petals and 3 sepals surrounding six stamens and one stigma.
 The inflorescence may be an elongated spike, a panicle or raceme, or the flowers may occur in the center of the rosette, blooming one at a time over several months.

-Bromeliads flourish in tropical and subtropical climates, and are often used in these areas as bedding plants for outdoor ornamental plantings.
-But since no bromeliads will survive freezing, they can only be enjoyed as indoor plants in more temperate climates.
+Bromeliads flourish in tropical and subtropical climates and are often used in these areas as bedding plants for outdoor ornamental plantings.
+Since no bromeliads will survive freezing, they can only be enjoyed as indoor plants in more temperate climates.
 If you do grow bromeliads as houseplants, they can be moved outdoors to enjoy natural rainfall and humidity during the warm summer months.

 Types of Bromeliads

 There are more than 50 genera of bromeliads, and many can be grown successfully as houseplants.
-The 8 most commonly cultivated genera include the following.
-The links for each genus below go to the Florida Council of Bromeliad Societies’ Bromeliad Encyclopedia website.
+The eight most commonly cultivated genera include the following.

 The nearly 200 species of Aechmea are all tank epiphtyes.
 They have broadly bowl-shaped rosettes with arching leaves.
-The leathery, strap-like leaves may be solid, spotted, striped or banded, but all have sharp teeth on the margins.
+The leathery, strap-like leaves may be solid, spotted, striped or banded but all have sharp teeth on the margins.
 The cylindrical, cone-like upright or pendant inflorescences have large, colorful bracts that remain in color for weeks or even months.
 They are often red, pink or orange, with blue, yellow or black flowers The flowers are often followed by fleshy, bright red or blue berries.
 Most are easy to grow, but need bright light.
-See Aechmea photos at http://fcbs.org/pictures/Aechmea.htm.

 Dyckia is another terrestrial genus with 120 species whose rosettes do not hold water.
 The succulent leaves are very stiff and spiny.
-Some species have green leaves, but most appear gray-green or white from the dense scale covering.
+Some species have green leaves but most appear gray-green or white from the dense scale covering.
 Most species clump, forming large mats.
 Small, bright yellow or orange flowers are borne on unbranched spikes that emerge from between the leaves instead of from the center as with other bromeliads.
 The rosette does not die after flowering as it does in most bromeliad species.
 This genus needs very bright light and will tolerate months of drought, but need copious amounts of water during the growing season.
-See Dyckia photos at http://fcbs.org/pictures/Dyckia.htm.

 Most of the more than 150 species of Guzmania are tank bromeliads.
-The leaves are generally dark green, but a few are colored, and shiny with smooth margins.
+The leaves are generally dark green (but a few are colored) and shiny with smooth margins.
 The fountain-like inflorescences have large, brightly colored bracts in yellow, green, purple, scarlet or red that last for months, and white or yellow flowers.
 These species come from shadier habitats than most other bromeliads, so will do well in lower light conditions.
 Many hybrids are well adapted to the home environment.
-See Guzmania photos at http://fcbs.org/pictures/Guzmania.htm.

 Vriesea is a group of about 250 species that are mostly tank epiphytes, with the rosettes forming broad vases.
 The smooth-margined leaves are either shiny green or patterned with scales or translucent windows.
 The spectacular inflorescences are most flattened, creating a sword-shaped appearance.
 The single or branched inflorescences are composed of brightly colored, overlapping bracts of brilliant red or yellow that last for months.
-Many are bicolored, and numerous hybrids have been produced that are far superior in color and ease of culture than the wild species.
+Many are bicolored and numerous hybrids have been produced that are far superior in color and ease of culture than the wild species.
 They adapt to a wide range of conditions and generally make good houseplants.
-See Vriesea photos at http://fcbs.org/pictures/Vriesea.htm.

 Bromeliad Culture as Houseplants

 Bromeliads will survive for months or even years under less than ideal conditions.
-But in order to thrive you need to provide your plant with satisfactory light, temperature, humidity and keep them appropriately watered, fertilized and potted.
+In order to thrive you need to provide your plant with satisfactory light, temperature, humidity and keep them appropriately watered, fertilized and potted.

 Light.
 Bromeliads should receive 12 to 16 hours daily of relatively bright light.
-Most species need 2000 footcandles, but will have more compact growth and better leaf and inflorescence color at 3000-4000 footcandles.
-The different species vary in their requirements, but the general rule is to give a plant as much light as it can tolerate without burning or bleaching.
-But at these higher light levels the plants must also have higher humidity and more air circulation to prevent drying and burning.
-Of course plants need to be acclimated to brighter conditions gradually – over a period of several weeks.
+Most species need 2000 footcandles but will have more compact growth and better leaf and inflorescence color at 3000-4000 footcandles.
+The different species vary in their requirements but the general rule is to give a plant as much light as it can tolerate without burning or bleaching.
+At these higher light levels the plants must also have higher humidity and more air circulation to prevent drying and burning.
+Plants need to be acclimated to brighter conditions gradually over a period of several weeks.

-Bromeliads can also be grown under fluorescent lights, with the lights hung about 8 inches above the tops of the plants.
+Bromeliads can also be grown under fluorescent lights.
+Lights should be hung about 8 inches above the tops of the plants.

 Temperature.
-Most of the commonly grown bromeliads will tolerate a wide range of temperatures, some types even can handle nights near freezing and days over 100F.
-The optimal temperature range, though, is days of 70-90F and nights of 50-65F during most of the year.
+Most of the commonly grown bromeliads will tolerate a wide range of temperatures, some types can even handle nights near freezing and days over 100ºF.
+The optimal temperature range, though, is days of 70-90ºF and nights of 50-65ºF during most of the year.
 It is important that temperatures fluctuate by at least 10 degrees daily because most bromeliads have a special type of photosynthesis that requires substantial day-night temperature variations.
 Good air circulation is really only important at high temperatures to prevent sunburn.
 When the air is very dry, strong air movement may cause leaf tips to dry out and die.